Tashish97/Data-Science/Python_Practice/Lists/Questions.md

 58. Write a Python program to find items starting with a specific character from a list.
 59. Write a Python program to remove consecutive (following each other continuously) duplicates (elements) from a given list.
 60. Write a Python program to pack consecutive duplicates of a given list of elements into sublists.
+61. Write a Python program to create a list reflecting the run-length encoding from a given list of integers or a given list of characters.
+62. Write a Python program to create a list reflecting the modified run-length encoding from a given list of integers or a given list of characters.
+63. Write a Python program to decode a run-length message.
+64. Write a Python program to count the number of unique sublists within a given list.
+65. Write a Python program to sort each sublist of strings in a given list of lists.
+66. Write a Python program to remove sublists from a given list of lists that contain an element outside a given range.
+67. Write a Python program to scramble the letters of a string in a given list.
+68. Write a Python program to find the maximum and minimum values in a given heterogeneous list.
+69. Write a Python program to extract common index elements from more than one given list.
+70. Write a Python program to sort a given matrix in ascending order according to the sum of its rows.
+71. Write a Python program to extract elements from a given list, between passed element.
+72. Write a Python program to extract elements from a given list, which follows each other continuously n times.
+73. Write a Python program to find the difference between consecutive numbers in a given list.
+74. Write a Python program to compute average of given lists.
+75. Write a Python program to remove a specified column from a given nested list.
+76. Write a Python program to extract a specified column from a given nested list.
+77. Write a Python program to remove words from a given list of strings containing a character or string.
+78. Write a Python program to count the same pair in three given lists.
+79. Write a Python program to count the frequency of consecutive duplicate elements in a given list of numbers.
+80. Write a Python program to find the difference between two lists including duplicate elements.